devlinih/devlin-ihmacs/Architecture.md

 Things implemented here
 * Kill ring, a list of strings representing text that has been killed (infinite clipboard baby!)
-* Buffer list, a list of all buffer instances
+* Buffers, a list of all active buffers.
 * Global keymap

 ## Buffers